 The current flagship Apple Watch models deliver solid battery life, but we could see Apple take things even further with new chips in 2023.

-According to Bloomberg's Mark Gurman, while the 2023 Apple Watch models will likely be modest updates, they will indeed come with faster chips.
+According to Bloomberg's Mark Gurman, while the 2023 Apple Watch models will likely be modest updates, they will have a faster chip on board.

 As he notes, Apple hasn't upgraded the main processor inside the Apple Watch for three years running so this would certainly be a welcomed change.

-If you aren't thrilled with the Apple Watch's current horsepower, you might want to hang back and wait for the new models.
+If you aren't thrilled with the Apple Watch's current horsepower (battery life, speed, load times), you might want to hang back and wait for the new models.